Key resources for communications managers

-Project logo In 2014-2020, all North Sea Region Programme projects will use a specific Interreg project logo provided by the Joint Secretariat.
+In the VB North Sea Region Programme (2014-2020, all Programme-funded projects will use a specific Interreg project logo provided by the Joint Secretariat.

-To get started with your project webspace, visit My Project webspace for inspiration and guidance.
+To get started with your project webspace, download our webspace user guidance.